claire-hsieh/RococcoCat.github.io/content/posts/books/index.md

 **1. The Goldfinch**

 Every page of this hefty tome is a work of art.
-I honestly can't think of a book with scenes that are so beautifully designed.
 Reading this book was about as easy as watching a movie, absolutely seamless transition from the page to a visual in your mind.
+It's beautiful to see a (very human, very flawed) character grow up, admist tragedies, build friendships, some fleeting and some life-changing, and eventually just navigate life.
+Which all sounds very cliche and overdone in the bildungsroman genre, but what I think the Goldfinch does best is that Theo, the protagonist, is never made out to be especially talented or

 **2. Ender's Game**